19hours/sg-statutes/Acts/Legal Profession Act.md

 [4/2000]

-(2) The Council is required to enter on the register of law corporations the name of every law corporation approved under section 81B.
+(2) The Council is required to enter in the register of law corporations the name of every law corporation approved under section 81B.

 [4/2000]